NaverCloudTrustServices/PolicyDocument/README.md

     documents that the security patch would introduce additional vulnerabilities or instabilities that outweigh the benefits of applying the security patch.

+For NAVER Cloud Trust Services, the vulnerability response timeline is determined by the Common Vulnerability Scoring System (CVSS) score assigned to each vulnerability as follows:
+- 9.0 ~ 10.0 : immediate
+- 7.0 ~ 8.9 : 30 days
+- 4.0 ~ 6.9 : 90 days
+- 0.1 ~ 3.9 : 180 days
+Exceptions are assessed for risk and documented.

+For NAVER Cloud Trust Services, the vulnerability response timeframe SHALL be established based on a documented risk assessment in accordance with CABF Network and Certificate System Security Requirements v2.0.5.
+The assessment SHOULD take into account the CVSS score, criticality of assets, and potential impact.
+Identified vulnerabilities are remediated in a timely manner appropriate to their severity, with urgent cases addressed immediately.
+Exceptions may be documented and justified through a risk-based process.

 ## 6.8 Time-Stamping